somnambulist-tech/query-builder/docs/query_builder.md

 INNER JOIN orders_per_customer ON orders_per_customer.customer_id = customers.id
 ```

-To build that query with the ORM query builder we would use:
+To build that query with the query builder we would use:

 ```php
 use Somnambulist\Components\QueryBuilder\Query\Expressions\CommonTableExpression;